danny-avila/LibreChat/docs/general_info/breaking_changes.md

   - Choose from ANTHROPIC_MODELS which models you want to enable 🤖

+## v0.5.3

+Changed **AZURE_OPENAI_API_KEY** to **AZURE_API_KEY**:

+I had to change the environment variable from AZURE_OPENAI_API_KEY to AZURE_API_KEY, because the former would be read by langchain and cause issues when a user has both Azure and OpenAI keys set.
+This is a known issue in the langchain library https://github.com/hwchase17/langchainjs/issues/1687

 ## v0.5.0

 **Note: These changes only apply to users who are updating from a previous version of the app.**